DemonBoiAnzu/DeathNote/README.md

 ## Don't want to use Java? no worries!

 My buddy, Jay/Ankoki will be implementing skript into Death Note, so you can register your afflictions using skript!
-(Not implemented yet!)
+(Not implemented yet!
+There will be an update posted when it's finished!)